kornia/kornia/docs/source/onnx.rst

 Why Choose ONNXSequential?
 --------------------------

 With the increasing adoption of ONNX for model interoperability and deployment, `ONNXSequential` provides a simple yet powerful interface for combining models and operators.
-By leveraging ONNXRuntime’s optimization and execution provider capabilities, it gives you the flexibility to:
+By leveraging ONNXRuntime's optimization and execution provider capabilities, it gives you the flexibility to:
-- Deploy on different hardware (CPU, GPU).
+- Deploy on different hardware (CPU, GPU, TensorRT, OpenVINO, etc.).
 - Run complex pipelines in production environments.
 - Combine and experiment with models effortlessly.